 Your personal documents are stored in Linux system and you want to encrypt the documents (protect the folder with password) to avoid anyone to access the folder without a password.
 If someone gain your system access, still you can defense the personal documents.

-In Linux few good applications are available for this purpose (I got the application lists, after spent some times with Google).
-Today we are going to show you about Cryptkeeper and remain will teach you later when times come.
+In Linux few good applications are available for this purpose (I got the application lists, after spent some time with Google).
+Today we are going to show you about Cryptkeeper.

 Please make a note, if you ever forgot the password, you cannot recover the data because it uses very strong encryption.